MODFLOW-USGS/ModelingTools/ModelMuse/Installer/ModelMuse4_3/readme.txt

 details.
 Searching the operating system help for "To associate a file name extension with a file type" may give the required information.

+The help file for ModelMuse, ModelMuse.chm, may be blocked if ModelMuse is installed by extracting from the zip file instead of using the installer.
+To unblock it, copy ModelMuse.chm to a flash drive and then back onto your computer.

 C. EXECUTING THE SOFTWARE

 There are several ways to execute the software.